saherdev017/CN_Assignment/README.md

 # Gossip-Based P2P Network

-A Python implementation of a gossip peer-to-peer network with consensus-driven membership management, power-law overlay topology, and two-level dead-node detection.
+A Python implementation of a gossip peer to peer network with consensus driven membership management, power law overlay topology and two level dead node detection.

 ---